 - Staff and volunteers are trained to support your lifestyle.

 Staff, from what was then Hastings District Respite Care (HDRC), were impressed with the increase in publications and research on the adaptation of the Montessori method for dementia care.
-They had already initiated innovative programs - such as drama and water-based activities - at our HDRC day centres.
+They had already initiated innovative programs - such as drama and water-based activities - at (what are now among) Omnicare Day Centres.
 Our team recognised this fresh perspective was a logical progression.

 The Montessori Method was created in the early 1900s for childhood development and education by Italian physician and educator Maria Montessori.
 It quickly became adopted in many schools internationally and continues to flourish today.
 Dr Cameron Camp, an American psychologist, adapted this for dementia care in the 1980s.

 Montessori principles have been adapted worldwide for people living with dementia, predominantly in residential care.
 They recognise the person’s individuality and adopt a rehabilitation aspect that incorporates the strengths, skills, abilities and interests of the person, enabling them to succeed and maintain independence.
 Research shows this has led to positive health outcomes for many living with dementia.